germain-italic/l2tp-checker/README.md

 - Limit database user permissions to only required tables
 - Consider using SSL/TLS for database connections
 - Regularly rotate VPN and database passwords
+- Virtual environment isolates dependencies from system

+## Contributing

+Help us improve compatibility!
+If you test on a new system:

+1. Note your OS and version
+2. Run `./setup.sh` and document any issues
+3. Test `./run_monitor.sh`
+4. Report results by updating the compatibility chart

 ## License